CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload-for-analysis.md

 # Uploading and encrypting data

 Your data is automatically encrypted when you upload data to SD Connect.
+It is suitable for all file types and formats (> 100GB).
 More information about encryption (link)

 To upload and encrypt files with SD Connect to a new folder, follow these steps: